-The Dallas Cowboys should have been celebrating their first-round pick of the 2020 NFL Draft on Thursday night.
-That?s what most teams do, at least, until they are on the clock again.
+The Dallas Cowboys should have been celebrating their first-round pick of the 2020 NFL Draft that Thursday night.
+That?s what most teams did, at least, until they were on the clock again.
 Instead, the franchise was mourning the loss of a close family member.

-“It is with great sadness and support that we share the news of the passing of Jace Prescott today,? the Cowboys said in a statement minutes after their pick. ?The loss of Tad and Dak’s brother is devastating.
+“It is with great sadness and support that we share the news of the passing of Jace Prescott today,? the Cowboys said in a brief statement minutes after their pick. ?The loss of Tad and Dak’s brother is devastating.
 At this incredibly difficult time, the Prescott family asks only for prayers and respect for their privacy.”

 The cause of death has not been announced.
-The news is as shocking as it is sad.
+The news was as shocking as it is sad.

 Dak Prescott has already, and unfortunately, experienced a lot of family tragedy in his young life.
-Prescott lost his mother, Peggy, to colon cancer in 2013.
+Prescott lost his mother, Peggy Prescott, to colon cancer in 2013.
 Now, his older brother is gone.

 Dallas Cowboys owner Jerry Jones made a statement during a virtual press conference after the franchise selected Oklahoma wide receiver CeeDee Lamb with the No. 17 overall pick, according to a press release.

 “We are so saddened that Dak has lost his brother.
 We want him to help him get through this time.
 Whatever we can do to help him get through this tough time.
 When you’re young, and Dak is young, death is really hard to understand to think about or live with.
 I have a particular sensitively to players when they have a tragedy.?